Prior99/hyrest/README.md

 populate(signup, User)(input)
 ```

+It is possible to transform properties before populating a field using `@transform(input => output)`.
+This is for example usefull to encrypt a password or similar.
+This also applies to parameters.

 #### Populating Arrays

 Arrays can also be populated, but a special `arrayOf` decorator is necessary to infer the type of